DragonBlame/tpf-dragons-edition/WABBAJACK.md

 ## Requirements

   - Fork's installation size - ~ 153 GB.
-    - ~ 13GB is copied from your Skyrim's installation.
+    - ~ 13 GB is copied from your Skyrim's installation.
     - Should be put inside SSD.
   - Fork mod's size - ~ 84 GB.
     - Your downloads folder should be the same for all modlists to make the installation process faster and not to make you download the mods once again